frederic-perez/AmE-dictionary/data/idioms.md

 __metal__ _adj_ _slang_ :seven: Very intense or hardcore.
 A reference to heavy metal music, which is typically considered to have such qualities. _Whoa, that’s metal—how many hours did it take to get that tattoo?_ _The most metal episode so far._ _I don’t know if I’m metal enough to do that._
 __middle ground__ :two: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __milk it__ To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
+__mill about__ To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
 __mince (one’s) words__
 __mind (one’s) manners__ To be well behaved and act appropriately. _Make sure you mind your manners while you are with your Aunt Josephine.
 I don’t want to hear about you giving her any trouble while I’m away!_
 __mint money__ To earn a very large amount of money, especially by doing something very successfully. _We’ll be minting money if we can manage to secure a trading partner in China._